 On August 10, 1977, 11 days after his last murder, David Berkowitz, known as Son of Sam, was arrested and later sentenced to six consecutive 25-years-to-life terms.
-Forty years later, this serial killer who murdered six people in New York City from 1976 to 1977 remains one of the most notorious murderers in America.
+More than 40 years later, this serial killer, who murdered six people in New York City from 1976 to 1977, remains one of the most notorious murderers in America.

 Berkowitz becomes Son of Sam